AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 The dataset includes weekly-level observations in ISO format.
 Since our analysis is monthly, we use the end-of-week dates to assign each observation to a month and then compute the monthly mean.
-This is an approximation, as some weeks span two months and may introduce slight misalignment.
+This is an approximation, as some weeks span two months and cause slight misalignment.

 ``` r
 # Step 1: Download shipping activity data from ONS API